My child wants to eat the same thing everyday, should I be allowing this?

 The best way to avoid a food jag, is to prevent it.
 Here are some ideas on how to prevent food jags:

 - Avoid providing the same food everyday.
-Instead offer one particular food every other day
+Instead only offer one particular food every second day.

 - If your child only has a very limited amount of foods they’ll eat, try changing up that one food in interesting ways so it doesn’t at least look the same.